Publications

 Working papers

-Slave resistance, cultural transmission, and Brazil’s long-run economic development.
-[New version coming soon]
+Slave resistance, cultural transmission, and Brazil’s long-run economic development. [new version coming soon]

 I show that ethnic territories connected to slave resistance, called quilombos, have a robust positive relationship with local economic development in Brazil.
 Based on the history of the quilombos, I propose a mechanism where initial religious beliefs and African iron-working and other high-valued skills are perpetuated in the long run through cultural-religious intergenerational transmission.
 First, I divide the Brazilian territory in virtual municipality cells of approximately 11 x 11 kilometers, which makes possible an extensive use of fixed effects, and show that cells with more quilombos have more economic activity proxied by nightlights.
 Second, I employ a randomization inference approach with alternative spatial configurations of counterfactual quilombos.
 I then show that proximity to quilombos is related to more high-skilled and metal-related occupations and a wide array of cultural-religious outcomes, such as higher cultural activities, community trust, and collective action.

-Estimating a Behavioral New Keynesian Model. (with Joaquim Andrade and Pedro Cordeiro).
-[Latest version: December 2019]
+Estimating a Behavioral New Keynesian Model. (with Joaquim Andrade and Pedro Cordeiro). [latest version: December 2019]

 This paper analyzes identification issues of a behavorial New Keynesian model and estimates it using likelihood-based and limited-information methods with identification-robust confidence sets.
 The model presents some of the same difficulties that exist in simple benchmark DSGE models, but the analytical solution is able to indicate in what conditions the cognitive discounting parameter (attention to the future) can be identified and the robust estimation methods is able to confirm its importance for explaining the proposed behavioral model.